kurniawanen/simple-image-classification/README.md

       convert.train_all_image_in_folder('no',[1,0])

-4. you can predict image using convert.predict_image(image)
+4. you can predict image using convert.predict_image(image) e.g. convert.predict_image(example.png), the result will be 1 if it's the intended image or 0 if isn't.